Top Software Developer Interview Questions with Example Answers [2022]

 • - Ability to communicate complex ideas

-• Question: How will you find the kth most frequent word in a string?
+• Question: How will you find the longest palindrome in an array?

 What the interviewer is looking for: